 Since the 2007 model year, all on-road heavy-duty diesel vehicles and heavy-duty diesel engines have been subject to stringent PM and NOx emission standards.
 Manufacturers have met these standards by equipping new heavy-duty diesel engines with diesel particulate filters (DPF) for control of PM, and beginning with the 2010 model year have also included systems for controlling NOx using exhaust gas recirculation (EGR) and selective catalytic reduction systems.
 These emission control systems can reduce NOx emissions by more than 95 percent and PM emissions by more than 99 percent.
 Therefore, if these components fail, an individual engine's and vehicle's emissions can dramatically increase.
-It is therefore crucial that these emission control systems continue to function as designed throughout a vehicle's life to ensure emissions remain low.
+It is therefore crucial that these emission control systems remain low.